Failing to renew your registration affects your business

 You need to apply to renew your registration at least 30 days before it expires.
 We send you reminder emails to renew and it is important that you act on them promptly.

-- not be able to legally provide tax agent or BAS services for a fee or reward
+- not be able to legally provide tax agent, BAS or tax (financial) advice services for a fee or reward

-- need to lodge a new application for registration and you cannot provide tax agent or BAS services for a fee or other reward until the new application is approved
+- need to lodge a new application for registration and you cannot provide tax agent, BAS or tax (financial) advice services for a fee or other reward until the new application is approved

 - need to make alternate arrangements to manage your clients’ tax affairs.